What The Lips Need To Do

 “Tighten the lips”

 Training band directors and primary school peripatetic teachers across the world use these words on a daily basis to the detriment of all aspiring brass players.
 First of all, it actually doesn’t make sense.
 Tighten them how?
 I’ve quizzed many a young learner about what they’ve understood when given this instruction and overwhelmingly the answer is that they didn’t understand.
 The rest of them did understand and do the wrong thing, as instructed.
 What we need to be saying is “move the lips” and then follow that up with a diagram of which direction to move them in. instinctively players will stretch the lips away from the mouthpiece, often thinking of the top lip as behaving in the same way as a vibrating string.
 This idea is incorrect.
 As the lips stretch laterally the lip tissue becomes thinner and the lip aperture becomes warped.
 This makes the lip weaker and less able to vibrate and can be heard as the tone losing core and intonation becoming distorted as one ascends a scale.
-It also makes the embouchure much less capable of resisting the air and the most normal compensation for that is the addition of mouthpiece pressure.
+It also makes the embouchure much less capable of controlling the release of air and the most normal compensation for that is the addition of mouthpiece pressure.

 Creating The Correct Resistance